stevesaliman/gradle-cobertura-plugin/usage.md

 - ```auxiliaryClasspath = <FileCollection>```: You can add files and directories to the classpath that Cobertura uses while instrumenting your classes.
 The plugin will always include certain directories, based on the type of project.
-  Java projects will always include project.sourceSets.main.output.classesDir + project.sourceSets.main.compileClasspath.
+  Java projects will always include project.sourceSets.main.output.classesDirs + project.sourceSets.main.compileClasspath.
 Android projects will always include
   ${project.buildDir.path}/intermediates/classes/${classesDir} +
   project.configurations.getByName("compile") +